Ukraine facing grinding campaign as it waits for weapons

 “May there be peace on earth, peace so that our people are not suffering so much,” she said.

-Speaking by video link to a security conference in Slovakia, Ukrainian President Volodymyr Zelenskyy called for even more weapons and sanctions against Russia to halt such horrors.
+Speaking by video link to a security conference in Slovakia, Zelenskyy called for even more weapons and sanctions against Russia to halt such horrors.

 “As of today, the occupiers control almost 20% of our territory,” he said.

-Zelenskyy said Russia had fired 15 cruise missiles in the past day and used a total of 2,478 missiles since invading Ukraine.
+Zelenskyy said Russia had fired 15 cruise missiles in the past day and used a total of 2,478 missiles since invading.
 He said “most of them targeted civil infrastructure.”

 British Defense Secretary Ben Wallace said Britain will send an unspecified number of M270 launchers, which can fire precision-guided rockets up to 80 kilometers (50 miles).
 Ukrainian troops will be trained in Britain to use the equipment, he said.